venetya/cs_assignments/README.md

 - Premature optimization is always bad, but the truth is that some concern about small efficiencies during program development is not premature.

 - Design performance into an application from the very start.
 Design first, code second.

+#Real Cool Heading
+This is a real cool heading with some real cool content.

 #Week Two Content
 to be continued...